sfigg/commercialization-public/manufacture/desktop/sysprep--generalize--a-windows-installation.md

 ### Keeping drivers in a Windows image

 When you set up a Windows PC, Windows Setup installs drivers for any detected devices.
 By default, Windows Setup removes these drivers when you generalize the system, and the drivers will have to be reinstalled when you deploy the image.
 If you're deploying an image to computers that have the same hardware and devices as the original PC, you can keep these drivers on the computer during system generalization.
-Use an unattend file, with Microsoft-Windows-PnPSysprep | `PersistAllDeviceInstalls` sett to **true**.
+Use an unattend file, with Microsoft-Windows-PnPSysprep | `PersistAllDeviceInstalls` set to **true**.
 For more information about **Sysprep**-related Windows components that you can add to an answer file, see the [Unattended Windows Setup Reference for Microsoft-Windows-PnpSysprep](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-pnpsysprep).

 ### SkipRearm

 You can run the **Sysprep** command up to 9 times on a single Windows image.
 After running Sysprep 8 times, you must recreate your Windows image.
 In previous versions of Windows, you could use the `SkipRearm` answer file setting to reset the Windows Product Activation clock when running sysprep.
 If you are using a volume licensing key or a retail product key, you don't have to use `SkipRearm` because Windows is automatically activated.

 ### Store Apps